AlyAtalla/oop-library/README.md

 - You can run the code on IRB;
 - You can also run the code using code runner on vs code ctrl + alt + n

+### Future Features

+We have exciting plans for the future development of this project.
+Here are some of the features and improvements we're considering:

+#### .
+Set Up Class Associations

+   - Description: Implement class associations to define relationships between key classes in the project.
+   - Expected Impact: Associations will enhance data organization and make it easier to manage relationships between objects.
+   - Status: [Not Started / In Progress / Completed]
+   - Issue or Pull Request: [Link to the related GitHub issue or pull request, if available]

 ## Authors

 👤 **Aly Atalla**